iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The `ninezone-test-app` was used to test and demonstrate the now deprecated "ninezone" UI layout.
 The current `AppUi` layout is shown and exercised in `ui-test-app`.

+## Removed oidc-signin-tool

+The `oidc-signin-tool` contained various authorization testing tools.
+It has been relocated to the [@itwin/auth-clients](https://github.com/iTwin/auth-clients) repository.

 ## Localization Changes

 ### IModelApp.startup